jpmonettas/inspectable/README.md

 <img src="/doc/images/fn-instrument-fail.png?raw=true"/>

-And third, `why` can also be used to catch macro expansion exceptions like in the case of:
+Third, `why` can also be used to catch macro expansion exceptions like in the case of:

 ```clojure
 (why (let [a 1